-Candidates must hold a bachelor's degree in psychology, or a closely related field.
+Prerequisites: Candidates must hold a bachelor's degree in psychology, or a closely related field.
 Preference will be given to those who have already proven themselves at the graduate level (i.e., holders of MA or MS degrees).
+Students who do not currently hold a graduate degree (i.e. MS or MA) will be awarded a MA in Educational Psychology upon completion of 30 credits in specific graduate courses.